9-1-1: Nashville: Critical response

 Joel Keller of Decider appreciated that 9-1-1: Nashville embraces its absurdity, starting with a tornado-related emergency and placing characters in improbable situations, and complimented the show for being "entertainingly silly," noting that the 9-1-1 franchise's willingness to be ridiculous gives it freedom to explore unusual scenarios.
 Aramide Tinubu of Variety emphasized that 9-1-1: Nashville maintains the franchise's mix of emergency action and character-driven drama, highlighting the tornado and other crises alongside family tensions in the Hart household.
 He noted the series' fast pace, engaging plot turns, and feel-good moments of people helping each other, and said that the show delivers what franchise fans expect, adding a "country flair" and new characters.

 Ratings

-The premiere of 9-1-1: Nashville drew 12.4 million total viewers across ABC, Hulu, Hulu on Disney+, and digital platforms after seven days, marking a 231% increase from its same-day audience of 3.75 million, according to Nielsen.
+The premiere of 9-1-1: Nashville drew 12.4 million total viewers across ABC, Hulu, Hulu on Disney+, and digital platforms after seven days, marking a 231% increase from its same-day audience of 3.75 million, according to Nielsen Media Research.
 Excluding encore broadcasts, the episode reached 7.8 million viewers, representing a 108% gain from the same-day figure, and earned a 1.51 rating among adults aged 18–49.
 On streaming, 9-1-1: Nashville ranked as ABC's second-highest drama premiere after seven days, behind High Potential.
+After 35 days, total viewership rose to 19.29 million, with 10.44 million excluding encores, and a 2.15 rating among adults 18–49, ranking the series as the No. 1 new broadcast series in that demographic.

+The January 29 episode of 9-1-1: Nashville drew its largest multi-platform audience since the series premiere, with 6.99 million viewers after seven days of viewing across ABC, Hulu, Hulu on Disney+, and other digital platforms.
+The episode achieved a 1.09 rating among adults aged 18–49, representing a 241% increase from its live-plus-same-day rating, while total viewership rose by 82% over the same period.
+On linear broadcast alone, the episode also set a series high, with 5.79 million viewers and a 0.59 rating in the 18–49 demographic.